Electronic voting: Online voting

+Online government elections

 Internet voting systems have gained popularity and have been used for government and membership organization elections and referendums in Estonia, and Switzerland as well as municipal elections in Canada and party primary elections in the United States and France.
 Internet voting has also been widely used in sub-national participatory budgeting processes, including in Brazil, France, United States, Portugal and Spain.

-Security experts have found security problems in every attempt at online voting, including systems in Australia, Estonia, Switzerland, Russia, and the United States.
+Security experts have found security problems in every attempt at governmental online voting, including systems in Australia, Estonia, Switzerland, Russia, and the United States.
+In 2026, computer scientists working in election security summarized "that internet voting is insecure and that there is no known or foreseeable technology that can make it secure."

+Effects on turnout

 It has been argued political parties that have more support from less-wealthy voters—who tend to have less access to and familiarity with the Internet—may suffer in the elections due to e-voting, which tends to increase participation among wealthier voters.
 It is unsure as to whether narrowing the digital divide would promote equal voting opportunities for people across various social, economic, and ethnic backgrounds.

 The effects of internet voting on overall voter turnout are unclear.
 A 2017 study of online voting in two Swiss cantons found that it had no effect on turnout, and a 2009 study of Estonia's national election found similar results.
 To the contrary, however, the introduction of online voting in municipal elections in the Canadian province of Ontario resulted in an average increase in turnout of around 3.5 percentage points.
 Similarly, a further study of the Swiss case found that while online voting did not increase overall turnout, it did induce some occasional voters to participate who would have abstained were online voting not an option.

+In Switzerland, where it is already an established part of local referendums, voters get their passwords to access the ballot through the postal service.

-A paper on “remote electronic voting and turnout in the Estonian 2007 parliamentary elections” showed that rather than eliminating inequalities, e-voting might have enhanced the digital divide between higher and lower socioeconomic classes.
+A paper on "remote electronic voting and turnout in the Estonian 2007 parliamentary elections" showed that rather than eliminating inequalities, e-voting might have enhanced the digital divide between higher and lower socioeconomic classes.
 People who lived greater distances from polling areas voted at higher levels with this service now available.
 The 2007 Estonian elections yielded a higher voter turnout from those who lived in higher income regions and who received formal education.
 Still regarding the Estonian Internet voting system, it was proved to be more cost-efficient than the rest of the voting systems offered in 2017 local elections.